-Anyone working in a cold environment may be at risk of cold stress.
+Anyone working in cold weather may be at risk of cold stress.
 Some workers may be required to work outdoors in cold environments and for extended periods, for example, snow cleanup crews, sanitation workers, police officers and emergency response and recovery personnel, like firefighters, and emergency medical technicians.
-Cold stress can be encountered in these types of work environment.
+Cold stress can be encountered in these types of work environments.

 - 10hr only $79 - 30hr only $169!

 What constitutes extreme cold and its effects can vary across different areas of the country.
 In regions that are not used to winter weather, near freezing temperatures are considered “extreme cold.”
 A cold environment forces the body to work harder to maintain its temperature.
 Whenever temperatures drop below normal and wind speed increases, heat can leave your body more rapidly.

 Wind chill is the temperature your body feels when air temperature and wind speed are combined.
 For example, when the air temperature is 40°F, and the wind speed is 35 mph, the effect on the exposed skin is as if the air temperature was 28°F.

 Cold stress occurs by driving down the skin temperature and eventually the internal body temperature (core temperature).
 This may lead to serious health problems, and may cause tissue damage, and possibly death.

 What are the risk factors that contribute to cold stress?

 Some of the risk factors that contribute to cold stress are:

 - Wetness/dampness, dressing improperly, and exhaustion;